heinhtetPS/weather-test/README.md

   - This is because STATE is not changed after API call
   - Need to use setState instead of extend inside API call
   - Fixed this problem by using forceUpdate, can probably also use complicated variations of setState
-- next: Investigate props problem, populate databoxes properly, fix css and icons
+- next: Implement large page, fix css and icons, another api call for forecast?
 - write a bit more about single page navi